© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Plas Uchaf Enclosure is a scheduled monument protected by Cadw under reference DE227.
 View the official record →

-Plas Uchaf Enclosure is a prehistoric monument located in Denbighshire, Wales, designated as a scheduled ancient monument under reference Cadw SAM DE227.
+Plas Uchaf Enclosure is a prehistoric monument located in Denbighshire, Wales, consisting of an earthwork enclosure of Iron Age or possibly earlier Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE227.

 Plas Uchaf Enclosure dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Plas Uchaf Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE227.